Hidden self-energy contributions of collinear functions in SCET: Summary

 \section{Summary}

-Motivated by the requirement of the LSZ reduction formula to remove self-energy contributions that appear on external legs, we have examined the diagrammatic manifestation of quark self-energy contributions in SCET.
-We have found that, for a SCET operator basis that follows directly from QCD, diagrams that contribute to quark self energies can be identified from their topologies, as in full QCD.
-However, for an alternative operator basis that follows from the use of Wilson-line identities, self-energy contributions appear in diagrams that involve Wilson lines.
+In this paper, we have examined quark self-energy contributions in SCET.
+This examination was motivated by the requirement, in constructing the $S$-matrix through the LSZ reduction formula, to identify and amputate complete propagators on the external legs of a Green's function and to evaluate the complete two-point function on the mass shell.
+The complete propagators are characterized in full QCD by 1PI self-energy contributions that alternate with free-particle propagators.
+In full QCD, it is simple to identify self-energy contributions and, hence, the complete propagators, from their topologies.
+We have found that, for a SCET operator basis that follows directly from QCD (the direct-QCD basis), diagrams that contribute to quark self energies can be identified from their topologies, as in full QCD.
+However, for an alternative operator basis that follows from the use of a Wilson-line identity (the modified basis), self-energy contributions appear in diagrams that involve Wilson lines.
 This phenomenon first occurs at subleading power in the SCET expansion parameter $\lambda$.
 There is a contribution that is proportional to the quark mass and a contribution that is nonzero even in the massless case.
 The identification of these hidden self-energy contributions is subtle because the relevant diagrams that involve Wilson lines also contain non-self-energy contributions.
-Hence, in SCET calculations at one loop and beyond, the process of discarding self-energy contributions on external legs requires some care.

-In our analysis, we have made use of an explicit top-down derivation of the operator basis to identify the self-energy contributions.
-However, it is important to note that the same operator basis can be derived in a bottom-up fashion by invoking symmetry arguments.
-In that case, the identification of self-energy contributions at next-to-leading power would be more obscure.

-In this paper, we have examined just two choices of operator basis.
-However, the phenomenon that we have pointed out may well occur in other SCET bases and may occur more generally in other effective field theories that are derived through a bottom-up procedure.
+Furthermore, the hidden self-energy contributions to the two-point function are ill-defined in the mass-shell limit, making their computation as isolated quantities problematic.

+We have introduced a generalization of the LSZ reduction formula in which one can make different choices for the complete propagator that is to be amputated from the Green's function.
+We show that this generalization of the LSZ formula compensates for different choices for the complete propagator through the factor that arises from the on-shell residue of the two-point function.
+We have used this generalization of the LSZ formula to explore various options for the construction of the $S$-matrix in the two SCET operator bases that we have investigated in this paper.